GUIDEd Agents: Enhancing Navigation Policies through Task-Specific Uncertainty Abstraction in Localization-Limited Environments: Introduction

-The fundamental issue lies in the disconnect between task requirements and resource-constrained uncertainty management.
+The key issue lies in the disconnect between task requirements and resource-constrained uncertainty management.
 Current frameworks treat localization decisions independently from task specifications, leading to either excessive resource consumption or compromised task performance when different regions demand different levels of certainty.

-\textbf{Statement of contributions: }With the aim of bridging the gap between high-level task descriptions and low-level uncertainty handling, we propose the concept of a \emph{Task-Specific Uncertainty Map (TSUM)}.
+\tbm{Statement of contributions:} $(i)$ \underline{TSUM}: With the aim of grounding high-level task descriptions and low-level uncertainty handling, we propose the concept of a \emph{\textbf{T}ask-\textbf{S}pecific \textbf{U}ncertainty \textbf{M}ap (TSUM)}.
 A TSUM serves as an intermediate abstraction that represents the acceptable levels of state estimation uncertainty across different regions of the environment for a specific task.
-We present a CLIP-based approach for computing TSUMs that effectively aligns visual environmental features with textual task specifications in a shared embedding space.

-Building upon TSUM, we introduce \emph{\textbf{G}eneralized \textbf{U}ncertainty \textbf{I}ntegration for \textbf{D}ecision-Making and \textbf{E}xecution (GUIDE)}, a policy conditioning framework that incorporates TSUMs into navigation policies.
-The core proposition of GUIDE is that by conditioning navigation policies on these task-specific uncertainty requirements, robots can better reason about the \emph{context-dependent value of certainty}.
-This enables the generation of policies that dynamically adapt their behavior based on the varying uncertainty requirements across different regions of the environment.

-Finally, we demonstrate how GUIDE can be integrated into a reinforcement learning framework.
-Specifically, we adapt the Soft Actor-Critic algorithm, resulting in the \emph{GUIDEd Soft Actor-Critic (G-SAC)} method.
-G-SAC learns navigation policies that effectively balance task completion and uncertainty management without the need for explicit reward engineering tailored to each specific task.
+We present a CLIP-based approach for computing TSUMs that effectively aligns visual environmental features with textual task specifications in a shared embedding space. $(ii)$ \underline{GUIDE}: Building upon TSUM, we introduce \emph{\textbf{G}eneralized \textbf{U}ncertainty \textbf{I}ntegration for \textbf{D}ecision-Making and \textbf{E}xecution (GUIDE)}, a policy-conditioning framework that incorporates TSUMs into navigation policies.
+Our key finding is that by conditioning navigation policies on TSUMs, robots can better reason about the \emph{context-dependent value of certainty}. $(iii)$ \underline{GUIDEd agents}: We demonstrate how GUIDE can be integrated into a reinforcement learning framework by adapting the Soft Actor-Critic algorithm, resulting in the \emph{GUIDEd Soft Actor-Critic (G-SAC)}.
+G-SAC learns navigation policies that effectively balance task completion and uncertainty management without the need for explicit reward engineering. $(iv)$ \underline{Evaluation}: We evaluate GUIDE in real-world in-the-wild deployment using an Autonomous Surface Vehicle in the context of marine autonomy.
+Our results show significant improvements in task performance when compared to methods that do not explicitly consider task-specific uncertainty requirements.